xrrocha/spellbound/README.md

 [Spellbound's xrrocha.net blog](https://xrrocha.net/post/spelling-jvm-1.0/).

 Spelling suggestion is a familiar, well-understood domain (though industrial-strength implementations can prove quite nuanced).
-This simplicity allows Java developers to focus on the alternative JVM languages as such, unencumbered by needless complexity.
+By embracing ease of implementation over optimal performance we help Java developers focus on the alternative JVM languages as such, unencumbered by needless complexity.

-For the sake of brevity we follow a happy path approach to design where we focus on the core functionality omitting otherwise useful but non-essential behavior.
-We also accept less than ideal performance in the name of implementation simplicity.

-In this scenario, spelling suggestion makes an excellent vehicle to illustrate and contrast various "better Java" JVM languages.
-Features discussed include aspects such as functional programming, type inference, extension methods, compile-time code generation and other niceties well beyond vanilla Java usage.
+Within these relaxed constraints, spelling suggestion provides an excellent subject to illustrate and contrast various "better Java" JVM languages.
+Features discussed include  functional programming, type inference, extension methods, compile-time code generation and other niceties well beyond vanilla Java usage.

 Examples and new concepts are first introduced first in Java 9 so they're immediately understandable to the experienced Java programmer.
 Crucially, all Java examples are accompanied by equivalent but